JanHerca/urantiapedia/output/wikijs/en/book/Judaism/The_Mishna/Treatise12_Sabbath_23.md

 § 5.
 They may do all that is needful to the corpse \[on the Sabbath\], anoint and wash it, provided they do not strain its limbs. [^174] The pillow may be moved from under its head; it may be put on sand, that it keep the longer \[from putrefaction\]: its jaws may be tied, not to force them closer, but to prevent them dropping lower.
 In like manner a beam that has been broken \[cracked\] may be upheld \[supported\] by a stool or a bedstead, not that it may again become erect, but that it do not break more.
 They must not close the eyes of the dead on the Sabbath, nor \[yet\] on the week-day, while he is expiring.
 Whoever closes the eyes of a dying person the instant he expires, is as if he shed blood \[like a murderer\].

-## Footnotes

-[^172]: 67:1 From the Greek κυβεια, dice.
-The prohibition is, lest the casting of lots degenerate into a game of hazard.

-[^173]: 68:2 The distance of 2000 amoth, which may be traversed on the Sabbath.
-(Vide Treatise Erubin.)

-[^174]: 68:3 Out of their natural position \[out of joint\].

 <figure class="table chapter-navigator">
   <table>